An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows

 We will make use of the following quantities throughout,

-Consider Figure \ref{fig:Gauss10D} which shows the ratio of Split $\KL$ to exact WFR $\KL$ for a 10D Gaussian target (see Appendix B \cite{us_neurips} for details) with $\gamma = 0.7$.
+Consider Figure \ref{fig:Gauss10D} which shows the ratio of split $\KL$ to exact WFR $\KL$ for a 10D Gaussian target with $\gamma = 0.7$.
 For this particular case, the W-FR scheme offers a speed-up over the exact dynamics, where $\KL$ from the split scheme is $\approx 60\%$ of $\KL$ in the exact case for large $t$.
 Conversely, a FR-W scheme leads to a reduction in convergence speed (see Figure \ref{fig:Gauss10D} (right)).
-Importantly, while the ratio stabilises at approximately $1.8$, both $\KL(\eta_n||\pi)$ and $\KL(\mu_{n\gamma}|| \pi)$ approach zero so that there is no asymptotic bias.
+Importantly, while the ratio stabilises at approximately $1.8$, both $\KL(\eta_n||\pi)$ and $\KL(\mu_{n\gamma}|| \pi)$ approach zero so that there is no time asymptotic bias.

 In the remainder of this section, we characterise KL decay and the properties giving rise to acceleration/deceleration.
 The following result characterises KL decay as a function of $n$ for the exact and sequential split schemes in the multivariate Gaussian case.
 The proof can be found in Appendix \ref{sec:proofKL}.